Junismyname/Power-Outage-Classification-Model/README.md

 We used train test split method to see if our model can generalize to unseen data.\
 After transforming the columns and applying one hot encoding to categorical columns, the decision tree classifier achieves an **accuracy score of 0.63089.**

-Our current model does not perform well as it is miss-classifying nearly 0.36911 predictions.
+Our current model does not perform well as it is miss-classifies nearly 0.36911 predictions.

 **Accuracy of Baseline Model After GridSearchCV**\
 To improve our model, we decided to do Gridsearch to find the best hyperparameter.
 Using GridSearchCV with hyperparameters for Decision Tree Classifier (max_depth, min_samples_splot, and criterion), we found out that the Classifier works the best when criterion as gini, max_depth as 10, and min_sampls_split as 100.
 Inputting those hyperparameters to our Pipeline, we achieved an **accuracy 0.670157**.\